 Although far less well-known than the justifiably reputed cuisines of neighbouring Thailand or Vietnam, we reckon the rich and varied Cambodian, or Khmer, cooking more than holds its own amid Southeast Asian fare and local food is generally a serendipitous and tasty discovery on any of our Cambodian tours.
-Here then is a selection of some of our personal faves as well as what have proven to be the best crowd-pleasers with the emphasis, as usual, on authentic local, rather than more tourist orientated, dishes.
+Here then is just a short a selection of some of our favourite Cambodian dishes – some of our personal faves as well as what have proven to be the best crowd-pleasers – with the emphasis, as usual, on authentic local, rather than more tourist orientated, dishes.

 1. Amok trey